 You went to a movie.
 You worked out.
-You visited with an old friend.
-It’s basic activity.
+Then, you visited with an old friend.
+It’s a basic activity.

 But a journal, that has the magic.
 It’s where you really dig deep and let feelings and emotions flow onto the page.

 What made you giddy?
 What made you sad?
-What made you mad?
+Write about the things that make you mad.

 And then you can explore whey these things made you giddy, sad, or mad.
 Maybe you won’t even know why you felt these feelings until you start writing.
 It might take lots of writing to figure things out.

 And then one day, you’ll have an AHA moment.
-You’ll realize that your son’s first grader teacher triggers you because she reminds you of the mean teacher you had in elementary school.
+You’ll realize that your son’s first-grade teacher triggers you because she reminds you of the mean teacher you had in elementary school.

-You might realize that the reason the mom down the street really gets under you skin is because her carefully crafted comments take you back to the mean girl days of high school.
+You might realize that the reason the mom down the street really gets under your skin is that her carefully crafted comments take you back to the mean girl days of high school.

 You’ll have that AHA moment, and it will all make sense.